 Chris Columbus also co-wrote the script for the animated Little Nemo: Adventures in Slumberland (1989).
 In the mid-1990s, Columbus planned a film version of Marvel Comics Fantastic Four, although only acts as producer on the finished film version Fantastic Four (2005) and its sequel Fantastic Four: Rise of the Silver Surfer (2007).
-Columbus is also Executive Producer on Monkeybone (2001), Harry Potter and the Prisoner of Azkaban (2004), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013) and The Witch: A New-England Folktale (2015).
+Columbus is also Executive Producer on Monkeybone (2001), Harry Potter and the Prisoner of Azkaban (2004), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013), The Witch: A New-England Folktale (2015) and I Kill Giants (2017).
 He heads the 1492 Productions production company the date being an obvious play on his more famous namesake.

 Original Short Film Here:-